Mesothelioma Awareness

 Learn About Asbestos and Mesothelioma

 Before you can bring awareness to others, you need to know more about the issue.
-Read up on abestos, where it can be found today, who is affected by it, and how it causes mesothelioma.
+Read up on asbestos, where it can be found today, who is affected by it, and how it causes mesothelioma.
 Know the signs and symptoms of this rare cancer and how people can protect themselves from it.

 Follow and Share Groups on Social Media

 Follow groups like the Mesothelioma Applied Research Foundations.
-Give them likes and follows and then share their posts with friends and family to spread the word.
+Give them likes and follows, and then share their posts with friends and family to spread the word.

-Participate in 2022 Mesothelioma Awareness Events
+Participate in Mesothelioma Awareness Events

 - Action Mesothelioma Day.
-In the UK, mesothelioma awreness is celebrated on July 1 and spearheaded by Mesothelioma UK.
+In the UK, mesothelioma awareness is celebrated on July 1 and spearheaded by Mesothelioma UK.
 Action Mesothelioma Day is a fundraiser and awareness event held in Loughborough.
-The group also hosts a Patient and Carer Day on October 6.[7]
+The group also hosts a Patient and Carer Day on October 6.[6]

 Create Local Events